Academy of Neurologic Physical Therapy Outcome Measures Recommendations

-Based on feedback from two recent Neurology Section efforts: the regional course Neurologic Practice Essentials: A Functional Toolbox and Consensus Guidelines for Entry-level Education; the Section is in the process of developing recommendations for outcome measure use in clinical practice and entry level physical therapist education.
-Currently, the Section has completed recommendations for use of outcome measures in people with stroke.
+Based on feedback from two recent Academy of Neurologic Physical Therapy efforts: the regional course Neurologic Practice Essentials: A Functional Toolbox and Consensus Guidelines for Entry-level Education; the Academy is in the process of developing recommendations for outcome measure use in clinical practice and entry level physical therapist education.
+Currently, the Academy has completed recommendations for use of outcome measures in people with stroke.
 These will be presented at the APTA's Combined Sections Meeting in New Orleans in February of 2011.
-Section members are currently developing recommendations for use of outcome measures in people with Multiple Sclerosis.
+Academy members are currently developing recommendations for use of outcome measures in people with Multiple Sclerosis.
 These will be presented at CSM 2012.
-The Section plans on continuing to develop recommendations for use with people with brain injury, balance and falls risk, other degenerative diseases such as Parkinson's disease, spinal cord injury, stroke, and vestibular disorders.
+The Academy plans on continuing to develop recommendations for use with people with brain injury, balance and falls risk, other degenerative diseases such as Parkinson's disease, spinal cord injury, stroke, and vestibular disorders.

-- Measures are selected for review that were recommended by the Section's Special Interest Groups for the Toolbox course and were included in the Entry-level Neurologic Content Guidelines.
+- Measures are selected for review that were recommended by the Academy's Special Interest Groups for the Toolbox course and were included in the Entry-level Neurologic Content Guidelines.

 - Initial review of each measure is completed by a pair of task force members.
 The psychometric properties of the measures are reviewed using a modified EDGE (Evidence Database to Guide Effectiveness) template (a format recommended by the APTA EDGE task force).